 - 1 teaspoon kosher salt

 - 1 teaspoon freshly ground black pepper

-- Cook on medium high until slices are golden brown, almost slightly charred.
+- Cook the zucchini until the slices are golden brown, slightly charred.

-- Transfer slices onto a paper towel and repeat until all the slices are cooked.
+- Transfer the cooked zucchini onto a paper towel and add more to the pan.
+Repeat this step until all the slices are cooked.

 - In a bowl, mix all the ingredients for the marinade.

-- Cover with a lid and refrigerate for a few hour (at least 2).
+- Cover with a lid and refrigerate for at least 2 hours, up to 10 hours.
 Serve cold.

 These marinated zucchini slices will keep refrigerated in a storage container for up to 3 days.
 Keep in mind that the longer they sit, the soggier they will get.